alyssadata/AI-Foundations-Self-in-Contact/tests/TEMPLATE.md

 ## Construct Isolation

-This test is intended to evaluate one primary construct.
+This test evaluates one primary construct.

-Performance on another construct must not compensate for failure of the primary construct.
+Performance on another construct must not compensate for failure of the primary construct or any required criterion.

-Any secondary observations must be recorded separately and must not alter the primary score unless explicitly defined in the frozen scoring criteria.
+Secondary observations must be recorded separately and must not alter the frozen binary score.

 ---